-The automatic operation of the motor by means of the commands received by the cli-
+The automatic operation of the motor by means of the commands received by the climate sensors does not block the manual commands sent by the user of the awning.

-- mate sensors does not block the manual commands sent by the user of the shutter."Rain present" and "wind over threshold" conditions inhibit the operation of the sun sensor. - The manual command "Sun-ON" enables ("Sun-OFF" disables) only the operation of the Sun sensor. - The manual commands Raise, Stop, Lower and Partial Opening sent by the user to the motor do not deactivate the operation of the Sun Wind or Rain sensors unless the - command completely closes the shutter. - When the shutter is completely closed, no climate sensor is able to open it in automatic mode.
+- "Rain present" and "wind over threshold" conditions inhibit the operation of the sun sensor. - The manual command "Sun-ON" enables ("Sun-OFF" disables) only the operation of the Sun sensor. - The manual commands Raise, Stop, Lower and Partial Opening sent by the user to the motor do not deactivate the operation of the Sun Wind or Rain sensors unless the command completely closes the awning. - When the awning is completely closed, no climate sensor is able to open it in automatic mode.